kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 5: August 26, 2020

+So I learnt today that react doesn't encapsulate styles like angular does.
+So I have to rely on global styles and a good class name scheme.
+Continued on design system and created new base components.

 ## Day 4: August 25, 2020

 Added design system: css vars for color and type.
 Also added stories for design system.